aamzhas/aamzhas.github.io/_pages/about.md

 ---

 ## News

+* **July 2023**: [PeRP: Personalized Residual Policies For Congestion Mitigation Through Co-operative Advisory Systems](https://sites.google.com/illinois.edu/perp) accepted to ITSC 2023.

+* **May 2023**: Visited the Centre of Intelligent Robotics at the Indian Institute of Information Technology, Allahabad and gave my talk: "Towards Systems for Adaptive Modes of Communication between Drivers and their Advanced Driver Assistance Systems".
+Special thanks to Dr. Rahul Kala and Syed Mohammed Haider Ali and everyone at IIIT-A!

+* **February 2023**: Was a student speaker at The CSL Student Conference 2023 for the [Robotics Session](https://studentconference.csl.illinois.edu/robotics-session/)!
+I spoke about my work "Towards Systems for Adaptive Modes of Communication between Drivers and their Advanced Driver Assistance Systems".

+* **August 2022**: Completed my second internship at Google.
+Special thanks to Ellie Zhou and Spencer Luo for hosting me at Google!

 * **May 2022**: Presented [MESRNN](https://sites.google.com/illinois.edu/mesrnn/home) at ICRA 2022.
 Also presented [Towards Co-operative Congestion Mitagation](https://drive.google.com/file/d/13wpvYcykGUOH2lC5FTahQVyxpTVA1U6n/view) at the [Shared Autonomy in Physical Human-Robot Interaction: Adaptability and Trust](https://sites.google.com/view/saphri-icra2022/home) workshop and 'Designing a Wayfinding Robot for People with Visual Impairments' at the [Intelligent Control Methods and Machine Learning Algorithms for Human-Robot Interaction and Assistive Robotics](https://sites.google.com/ualberta.ca/2022workshop-ai-for-hri-cr-ar) workshop.